-Providence Clinical Pharmacist - Critical Access Hospital & Long-term Care in Seward, Alaska
+Providence Health & Services Clinical Pharmacist - Critical Access Hospital & Long-term Care in Seward, Alaska

 Providence is calling a Clinical Pharmacist - Critical Access Hospital & Long Term Care (Acute Pharmacy, Days, 1.0 FTE) to Providence Seward Medical Center in Seward, Alaska.
 We are a community of caregivers delivering every day on our Mission to provide compassionate care that is accessible for all - especially those who are poor and vulnerable.

 Develop and maintain policy and procedures for the Pharmacy or Licensed Drug Room to be in compliance with federal, state and local regulations.
 Creates, maintains, and follows department policies and procedures to ensure safe, accurate, and timely provision of all medications.
 Plans, assesses, implements, evaluates, and documents all aspects of pharmaceutical care.
 Supports the policies and goals of the medical center and long-term care facility to ensure the effective delivery of pharmaceutical care and that caregivers are able to perform their work efficiently.